carlobianchi89/scout/docs/tutorials.rst

         "start_hour": 12, "stop_hour": 20},
     ...}

-In this example, the ECM shifts 10% of electricity demand between the hours of 12PM--8PM to 12 hours earlier (e.g., to 12AM--8AM) on all summer days (Jun-Sep, days 152-173 in the `reference year`_).
+In this example, the ECM shifts 10% of electricity demand between the hours of 12--8 PM to 12 hours earlier (e.g., to 12--8 AM) on all summer days (Jun--Sep, days 152--173 in the `reference year`_).

 .. _ecm-example-com-shift: